kafkaesque-io/pulsar-beam/README.md

 # Pulsar Beam

-Beam is a http based streaming and queueing system that is backed up by Apache Pulsar.
+Beam is an http based streaming and queueing system that is backed up by Apache Pulsar.

 1. Data can be sent to Pulsar via an HTTP POST method as a producer.
-2. To consume the data, data can be pushed to a webhook.
+2. Data can be pushed to a webhook or Cloud Function for consumption.
-3. A webhook can reply processed message, in the response body, back to another Pulsar topic via Pulsar Beam.
+3. A webhook or Cloud Function can reply processed message, in the response body, back to another Pulsar topic via Pulsar Beam.

-The development is in an early stage.
+Opening an issue and PR are welcomed!
 Please email `contact@kafkaesque.io` for any inquiry or demo.
-Opening an issue and PR are welcomed!

 ## Advantages
 1. Since Beam speaks http, it is language and OS independent.
 You can take advantage of powerhouse of Apache Pulsar without limitation to choice of client and OS.